It’s National Grilled Cheese Day. Enjoy these takes on the old classic.

 Few meals are more comforting than a classic grilled-cheese sandwich and a cup of soup on a rainy day.
 So, in honor of National Grilled Cheese Day, and just in time for a wet weekend, we’re passing on a few new takes on an old classic.

 Yes, we know our food writer has declared that the last thing anyone needs is more National Food Days.
 “When every day is a holiday, what does a holiday mean?”
-Bethany Jean Clement wrote.
+Bethany Jean Clement wrote in 2017.
 “April 7 is also National Beer Day.
 People, this is the United States of America.
 Isn’t every day National Beer Day?”

 Nevertheless, if any food deserves a national holiday, it could well be the versatile grilled cheese.